A young lawyer is taking Pakistan’s government to court over ‘period tax.’ She hopes the case will break sexual health taboos

 Failures to implement the laws intended to protect women are reinforced by the taboos around menstruation, said Omer, which limit public discussion.

-A court in Islamabad ordered the government to give a “timely response” to the lawyers’ arguments so the case could proceed, following a hearing in late November, Omer said.
+A court in Rawalpindi ordered the government to give a “timely response” to the lawyers’ arguments so the case could proceed, following a hearing in late November, Omer said.

 In the interim, Omer hopes the government will take her case seriously.
 “With a tax like this, each day the price of injustice is experienced by half the population,” she told CNN last week.

-Note: Correction: This story has been amended to correctly identify where the legal petition was filed.